 Young innovative companies (YICs) are attracting attention in their role of industry regenerators.
-However, we have little information about their relations with universities as sources of information.
-This paper explores university-industry interaction involving YIC in the Valencian Community, using YIC founders’ personal attributes and motivations as explanatory variables.
-The Valencian Community has a relatively high degree of university-industry interaction, but surprisingly little technological innovation.
-A survey of YICs in the region shows that, in their case, firm size does not affect the probability of contracting with universities, and that R&D intensity is not significant if we consider firm founders’ personal characteristics and motivations.
-YIC founders exploiting market opportunities recognized in previous business activities, and necessity entrepreneurs, are the least likely to interact with universities.
-We highlight the role of external advisory services to highlight the benefits of universities.
+However, we have little understanding about their relations with universities as sources of information.
+This chapter explores university-industry interaction involving YIC in the Valencian Community, using YIC founders’ personal attributes and motivations as explanatory variables.
+The Valencian Community has a relatively high degree of university-industry interaction but surprisingly little technological innovation.
+A survey of YICs in the region shows that, in their case, firm size does not affect the probability of contracting with universities and that R&D intensity is not significant if we consider fi rm founders’ personal characteristics and motivations.
+YIC founders exploiting market opportunities recognized in previous business activities and necessity entrepreneurs are the least likely to interact with universities.
+We highlight the role of external advisory services to realise the benefi ts of universities.